Upcoming events

 Philadelphia, PA

-The Association of African American Museums (AAAM) is planning to convene its 48th Annual Conference in Philadelphia, August 19-21, 2026 and is inviting session proposals from its members.
-AAAM is offering two Burroughs Wright Fellowships to attend; the deadline to apply is January 16, 2026.
+The Association of African American Museums (AAAM) is planning to convene its 48th Annual Conference in Philadelphia, August 19-21, 2026.

 September 16 – 19, 2026: 2026 AASLH and NCPH Joint Conference (Providence, Rhode Island)